Watzmann/TGSClient/README.md

 See a prototype installation of this client on [TigerGammon](http://tigergammon.eu/client/).

 ## License
 Copyright (c) 2013-2014 Andreas Hausmann.
-See LICENSE.md for information (AGPL).
+See LICENSE for information (AGPL).